LoveGame

 "LoveGame" is a song released by American singer Lady Gaga from her debut studio album, The Fame (2008).
-Produced by RedOne, the track was released as the album's third single in North America and Europe and the fourth single in Australia, New Zealand, and Sweden after "Eh, Eh (Nothing Else I Can Say)".
+A synth-pop and electro-R&B record, the track was released as the album's third single in North America and Europe and the fourth single in Australia, New Zealand, and Sweden after "Eh, Eh (Nothing Else I Can Say)".
 "LoveGame" was also released as the fourth single in the United Kingdom, after "Paparazzi".
+It was written by Gaga herself, alongside the song's producer, RedOne.

 Critics appreciated the song's rhythm and the "I wanna take a ride on your disco stick" hook.
 Gaga had explained that the term "disco stick" is a euphemism for a penis and was inspired by her sexual attraction to a stranger at a night club.
 Musically carrying the vibe of underground New York discos, "LoveGame" talks about love, fame, and sexuality which was the central theme of the album.
 The song received a number of remixes, one of them featuring rock musician Marilyn Manson.
 "LoveGame" was a commercial success, charting within the top ten in the United States, Australia, New Zealand, Canada, France, Germany, and other European countries.
 It became Gaga's third consecutive number-one song on the Billboard Mainstream Top 40 chart and achieved triple platinum certification from the Recording Industry Association of America (RIAA).

 The New York underground-inspired music video for the song was directed by Joseph Kahn, and portrayed Gaga dancing at an underground subway station and in a parking lot.
 The music video was a tribute from the singer to the New York lifestyle including its glamour, fans and fashion.
 It was influenced by the music video for Michael Jackson's "Bad", which also took place in a subway station, and features Gaga wearing Nazi chic clothes.
 The music video was banned from broadcast at the PG-rated time slots in Australian television channels because of its sexual content.
 "LoveGame" has been performed live a number of times by Gaga, including television appearances, such as Dancing with the Stars and The Ellen DeGeneres Show, the 2009 MuchMusic Video Awards, and many of the singer's concert tours.
 She usually performs the song while holding her characteristic "disco stick" in one hand.